ColinAlli/Modded-Pokemon-Showdown-fLoRb/README.md

 To Admins, If You Even Think About Adding This To The Game, Pleas Add It As A Hackmons.
-So If You Add It People OWnt Complain About Pokemon Being Broken Or To Over-Powerd.
+So If You Add It People Wont Complain About Pokemon Being Broken Or To Over-Powerd.
 Also If You Could Add It Feal Free To  Sugest Changes In Pokemon Or Just Random Stuff, I Would Be Happy To Change It. :)

 #How To Install
 This Feature Is Gimikey And There Is No "True" Tutorial.